alangpierce/sucrase/README.md

 to running Babel regardless of how many transforms are enabled.

 Sucrase bypasses most of these steps, and works like this:
-1. Tokenize the input source code into a token stream using Babel's tokenizer.
+1. Tokenize the input source code into a token stream using a fork of Babel's parser.
 2. Scan through the tokens, computing preliminary information like all imported/exported names and additional info on the role of each token.
 3. Run the transform by doing a pass through the tokens and performing a number